Best Sponge Filter For Betta

 - Inexpensive and cost-effective.

-- Best filter to use for breeding and hospital or quarantine tanks as they won’t suck up the fry or weak sick fish into the filter.
+- The best filter to use for breeding and hospital or quarantine tanks as they won’t suck up the fry or weak sick fish into the filter.

 - Very easy to clean.
 Remove the sponge and squeeze or rinse in old aquarium water.